 Learn more about the programs.

-The degree programs are typically designed to be completed in 5 consecutive semesters (6 units/semester), and can be completed in 20 months.
-The MS-HCI program is a 37-unit program that can be completed in 24 months/6 semesters.
+Most degree programs are designed to be completed in 5 consecutive semesters (6 units/semester), and can be completed in 20 months.
+The MS in Health Care Informatics program is a 37-unit program that can be completed in 24 months/6 semesters.

-The degree conferred is the same as that earned by campus-based students.
+The degree you’ll earn as an online graduate student is the same as that earned by campus-based students.
 The online courses embody the same learning outcomes and high level of academic excellence, educational rigor, and content delivery.

-Full-time and adjunct faculty at the University of San Diego and expert practitioners lead the curricular and instructional efforts of the online degree programs, ensuring the highest academic excellence.
-Meet the faculty.
+Full-time and adjunct faculty at the University of San Diego and expert practitioners lead the instructional efforts of the online degree programs, ensuring the highest academic excellence.
+Review the faculty for each program at the links below:

 Find out what it takes to become a student.

 Admitted students can petition for transfer credits/units of graduate coursework, up to 6 credits, taken within the last 5 years, from a previously attended regionally accredited institution.
-The M.S. in Law Enforcement & Public Safety Leadership program provides additional opportunities for transfer credit beyond this 6 unit limit.
-Please speak to your enrollment advisor for more information.
+The M.S. in Law Enforcement & Public Safety Leadership program provides additional opportunities for transfer credit beyond this 6 unit limit for graduates of California POST’s Command College and the FBI National Academy.

 To ensure completion of the application packet for a specific semester, it is recommended that domestic applicants start the process at least two months from the deadline of the semester they wish to begin the program; and International applicants should start three months before the deadline.